swati-rajwal/swati-rajwal.github.io/_pages/about.md

 * ICCSC-05: Data Structures w/ Prof. Pinaki Chakraborty (NSUT, Fall 2021)

 # Outside of work
 I am a big country music fan and outside of work, you can find me playing guitar or jamming with my friends.
+I also love hiking.